 How Do I Know Which Credit Card to Pay Off First?

-Methods to pay off credit card debt include the “avalanche method,” the “snowball method,” or you can apply for a balance transfer credit card.
+3. Methods to pay off credit card debt include the “avalanche method,” the “snowball method,” or applying for a balance transfer credit card.

 You’re ready to pay down your credit card debt, but you carry a balance on multiple cards.
 What should you do: Pay off one card?
 Which one?
-Pay down them all equally?
+Pay them all down equally?
 Stagger the payment amounts?
-Consider these tips to help you decide which credit card to pay off first and whether it’s best to pay off one credit card at a time, or work towards paying down multiple cards at the same time.
+The following tips could help you understand how to pay off credit card debt and decide which credit card to pay off first.

 Understanding your debt-to-credit ratio

-One of the first steps you should take is assess your overall credit card debt.
-Your debt-to-credit ratio (also known as your credit utilization ratio, or debt utilization ratio) equals your debt divided by your total credit, which might be the sum of several lines of credit.
+One of the first steps you should take is to assess your overall credit card debt.
+Your debt-to-credit ratio (also known as your credit utilization ratio or debt utilization ratio) equals your debt divided by your total credit, which might be the sum of several lines of credit.

 Did you know?

 Your debt-to-credit ratio is an important factor in determining your credit score.
-It’s best to keep your debt-to-credit ratio low; you should aim to have the sum of your balances under 30 percent of available credit.
+It’s best to keep your debt-to-credit ratio low (typically below 30%) to show you’re responsible and can manage your credit well.

 Budget how much you can use to pay off credit cards

-Add up all of your monthly expenses, including your bills and necessities like groceries, and subtract that from your total monthly income.
-This can help you calculate how much you can budget to pay off credit card debt.
+Add up all your monthly expenses, including your bills and necessities like groceries, and subtract that from your total monthly income.
+This can help you calculate how much you can budget to go toward your credit card debt relief.

 Keep making your minimum monthly payments

-No matter which process you use to pay down your credit card debt, you will want to keep paying your minimum monthly credit card payment on every card.
+No matter which process you use to pay down your credit card debt, you should keep paying your minimum monthly credit card payment on every card.
 Don’t stop paying one card to use those funds to pay down another card.
-While that may help you pay off one card faster, you’ll incur late fees and other penalties on the account you stopped paying, which could end up costing you more money in the long run.
+While that may help you pay off one card faster, you could incur late fees and other penalties on the account you stopped paying, which could end up costing you more money overall.

 How to pay off multiple credit cards

-The best way to pay off multiple credit cards will likely depend on several factors, including your current debt levels and the Annual Percentage Rate (APR) on each credit card.
+The best way to pay off multiple credit cards will depend on several factors, including your current debt levels and the annual percentage rate (APR) on each credit card.
 Here are some methods for paying down credit card debt.

 Pay off high-interest credit cards first

-One caveat: If you are close to the maximum credit limit on one card, start by paying down that card so that the interest charges don’t send you over your credit limit, which could result in fees.
+One caveat: If you're close to the maximum credit limit on one card, start by paying down that card so that the interest charges don’t send you over your credit limit, which could result in fees.

 Pay off the credit card with the smallest balance first